GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 Additionally various configuration solving selections can be made, for example if you have more than one PostgreSQL library or want to compile for more than one version of Visual Studio.
+Sometimes the basic CMake default process does not work out with an ideal result.

 Notes
 -----

-The new libpqxx version 7 and beyond can most easily be built for Windows Visual Studio using the "CMake" build process.
-Since version 7 requires C++ 17 standard, to build for Microsoft Visual Studio, the 2017 or later is required.
+The new [libpqxx](http://pqxx.org/development/libpqxx/) version 7 and
+beyond can most easily be built for Windows Visual Studio using the "CMake" build process.
+Since version 7 requires C++ 17 standard, to build for Microsoft Visual Studio, the 2017 version of Visual Studio or later is required.
+And of course you would start with downloading the [source code on GitHub](https://github.com/jtv/libpqxx) for the version of libpqxx that is right for you.
+In this explanation the `libpqxx-master` is the current development version, and the release versions have names like `libpqxx-7.0.0`, which is the earliest version that requires CMake to build.

 CMake is a wonderful "make" like system that runs on a large variety of operating systems.
 This allows a single build methodology to be used by the